idriss92/SUnit-Framework/README.md

 ###For simple user your have to fork the project :

-1. For the repository
-2. Create a Class Library project for your Unit test in Sample Directory. https://github.com/idriss92/SUnit-Framework/blob/master/Project/SUnit/Nouveau%20projet.PNG
+1. Create a Class Library project for your Unit test in Sample Directory. https://github.com/idriss92/SUnit-Framework/blob/master/Project/SUnit/Nouveau%20projet.PNG

-3. Then Then Create your `TestClass` : Exemple https://github.com/idriss92/SUnit-Framework/blob/master/Project/SUnit/TestClass.PNG
+2. Then Then Create your `TestClass` : Exemple https://github.com/idriss92/SUnit-Framework/blob/master/Project/SUnit/TestClass.PNG

-4. Add in reference the SUnit.Framework.dll in your project
+3. Add in reference the SUnit.Framework.dll in your project
-5. Then Go to the content of SUnit directory and double click on build_user.
+4. Then Go to the content of SUnit directory and double click on build_user.
 Should print something like :
-6.
+5.
 	* https://github.com/idriss92/SUnit-Framework/blob/master/Project/SUnit/Documentation/SUnit.XML

-7. Add in reference The SUnit.Framework.dll in your file.
+6. Add in reference The SUnit.Framework.dll in your file.
-8. Then Go to the content of SUnit directory and double click on build_user
+7. Then Go to the content of SUnit directory and double click on build_user

 ####For more information you can watch the documentation: